 Blood oranges kind of fascinate me.
 Like, who discovered them, and who decided “Oh yeah, these are probably safe to eat”?
 And who thought it was a great idea to name them blood oranges?
 Ultimately, none of these things matter, because I will always squeal in delight as soon as I seem them in the grocery store each winter.

-If you’ve never tried a blood orange, make this winter the year to do it!
+If you’ve never tried a blood orange, make this winter the year to do it (perhaps in a blood orange margarita)!
 They are about the same size as a regular orange, but the flesh has a distinctive and striking red color.
 Each orange varies a little bit, so some are more pink while other are [blood] red.
 They are usually a bit sweeter than a regular orange, and some say they have a raspberry-like flavor as well.

 While I love eating blood oranges on their own or in a salad, one of my favorite ways to use them is as a stunning topping for a dessert.
 You guys know I’m all about the super-simple-but-special-looking desserts, and I’m pretty happy with the way this one came out.
 First of all, I started with store-bought mini graham cracker crusts, because why not?
 They are adorable.